How Do You Get Cheap Car Insurance With Bad Credit Score?

-A good driving record and paying your insurance on time are two potent reasons why insurance companies may reduce your premiums.
+A good driving record and paying for your insurance on time are two potent reasons why insurance companies may reduce your premiums.

-Auto Insurance Companies that Don’t Check Credit:
+Auto Insurance Companies That Don’t Check Credit

 The reason why credit scores are used is two-fold.
 The first is that your credit score is an indication of your ability to pay back a loan.
-It may be a little off-putting to understand, but when you pay for your insurance one month at a time you are really taking out a loan from the insurance company.
+It may be a little off-putting to understand, but when you pay for your insurance one month at a time, you are really taking out a loan from the insurance company.
 That is why there is a substantial discount when you pay for it all at once.

 The second reason is that those with higher credit scores tend to be in fewer accidents.
-There is no known reason why, but because it does exist insurance companies will factor that into your premiums.
+There is no known reason why, but because it does exist, insurance companies will factor that into your premiums.

 There are currently three states that ban insurance companies from using a credit score when calculating premiums.
 Hawaii, Massachusetts, and California.
 This means that if you live in any of the three states, your credit score cannot be used in any way to set the rates that you pay.